petekgithub/react-playground/README.md

-## Try-try-try
+## something

-In this place I tried something with react.  [react documentation]:(https://reactjs.org/).
+In this area I tried something with react.  [react documentation]:(https://reactjs.org/).